Tara VanDerveer: Personal

-VanDerveer is also an avid piano player.
+VanDerveer never married and has no children.
+She is an avid piano player.
 Her sister Heidi VanDerveer, who coached for several years with the WNBA's Minnesota Lynx and Seattle Storm, as well as Occidental College in Los Angeles, is now the head coach at UC San Diego.

+VanDerveer has a cabin on a private lake in Minnesota where she spends much of the offseason waterskiing.